-Here, I’d just like to warn fellow backpackers not to book this particular hostel (ChiliBlue Backpackers) if you’re ever passing through Sydney, after my experience on arriving at 9am to check-in, and then having abuse shouted at me by the greasy-haired man on reception for ‘turning up too early’, and for having the audacity to politely suggest that they update their online information about check-in times.
+Here, I’d just like to warn fellow backpackers not to book this particular hostel (ChiliBlue Backpackers) if you’re ever passing through Sydney.
+I arrived at 9am to check-in, only to have abuse shouted at me by the greasy-haired man on reception for ‘turning up too early’.
+He genuinely couldn’t believe that anyone would have the audacity to politely suggest that they update their online information regarding check-in times.

-One small silver-lining of this horrible experience, was that I got to witness some actual, real-life, karmic retribution for his behaviour, because when he opened the hostel vending machine to get some change, two full-fat cans of Coca Cola fell out and exploded on the floor.
-I couldn’t stop myself from bursting out laughing and saying, “have fun cleaning that up” before walking out.
+One small silver-lining of this horrible experience was that I got to witness some actual, real-life, karmic retribution for his behaviour.
+When he opened the hostel vending machine to get some change, two full-fat cans of Coca Cola fell out and exploded on the floor.
+I couldn’t stop myself from bursting out laughing and telling him to enjoy cleaning up before walking out.
 Served him right.

 Anyway, I went next-door to The Original Backpackers where I was immediately shown to a room, after a much warmer welcome.

 After a quick sleep, the nice man on reception at Originals, Bruce, gave me a map and showed me a walk I could do from the hostel to Mrs Macquarie’s Chair, to get a different view of the Sydney Opera House.
 So I set off for the last time, to make the most of my final day in Sydney.

 The walk really did turn out to be something worth recommending as it gives you a great view of the Harbour Bridge as well as the Opera House.

 You’re able to walk all the way around the bay to see the Opera House up close, which I hadn’t bothered to do last time I was in Sydney.